strimzi/strimzi-kafka-operator/HACKING.md

 repository running in your local OpenShift cluster.
 This can be quicker than pushing to dockerhub and works even without a network connection.

+Assuming your OpenShift login is `developer` and project is `myproject` you can push the images to OpenShift's Docker repo like this:

 1. Make sure your cluster is running,

         oc cluster up